telerik/blazor-docs/components/barcode/encoding.md

 Encoding (symbology) represents the mapping between messages and barcodes.

+You can choose which supported encoding to use by setting the `Type` paramater of the component.
 The following table lists the available symbologies and their specifications supported by the Barcode.

 >important If the value of a particular encoding does not meet the expected length or character set, the barcode will **not** be shown.